DocGailZhou/FabricRTI/architecture/docs/team_onboarding.md

 ## Welcome to the RTI Solution Accelerator Project! 👋

-This guide provides concept-focused educational materials to get your team up to speed with Microsoft Fabric Real-Time Intelligence.
+This guide provides concept-focused educational materials to get our project team up to speed with Microsoft Fabric Real-Time Intelligence.
 Whether you're new to Fabric or coming from Power BI, this guide will help you understand the key concepts and components we'll be working with.

 ---